-It is advisable to use an all-in button to clearly indicate that a player’s bet is “all-in.”
-The buttons should be kept by the dealer (rather than each player).
-When a player bets all-in, the dealer will place the all-in button in front of the player, in full view of the rest of the table.
+All-in buttons clearly indicate a player is “all-in.”
+The dealer should keep the buttons (not each player).
+When a player bets all-in, the dealer places an all-in button in front of the player, in full view of the rest of the table.

 RP-2.
 Bringing in Bets is Discouraged

 Routinely bringing in chips as betting and raising proceeds around the table is poor dealing practice.
-The reduction in bet stacks may influence the action, create confusion & increase the risk of error.
-The TDA recommends that dealers do not touch a player’s bet unless a count is needed.
-Only the player currently facing action may ask the dealer to bring-in chips.
+Reducing bet stacks can influence action, create confusion and increase errors.
+Only the player currently facing action may ask the dealer to bring-in bets.

 RP-3.
 Personal Belongings

-The table surface is vital for chipstack management, dealing, and betting.
-The table and spaces around it (legroom & walkways) should not be cluttered by non-essential personal items.
-Each cardroom should clearly display its policy on items that may or may not be allowed in the tournament area.
+The table surface is vital for chip stack management, dealing, and betting.
+The table and nearby spaces (legroom and walkways) must not be cluttered by non-essential personal items.
+Each cardroom should clearly display its policy on items allowed in the tournament area.

 RP-4.
 Disordered Stub

-When cards remain to be dealt on a hand and the stub is accidentally dropped and appears it may be disordered: 1) it is first preferable to try to reconstruct the original order of the stub if possible; 2) If not possible, try to create a new stub using only the stub cards (not the muck & prior burn cards).
-These should be scrambled, shuffled, cut, & play then proceeds with the new stub; 3) If when the stub is dropped it becomes mixed in with the muck & burncards, then scramble the stub, muck & burncards together, shuffle, and cut.
-Play then proceeds with the new stub.
+When cards remain to be dealt on a hand and the stub is accidentally dropped and appears to be disordered: 1) first try to reconstruct the stub in its original order if possible; 2) If not possible, create a new stub using only the stub cards (not the muck and prior burns).
+These should be scrambled, shuffled, cut, and play proceeds with the new stub; 3) If when dropped the stub is mixed in with the muck and/or burns, then scramble the mixed cards together, shuffle, and cut.
+Play proceeds with the new stub.

 RP-5.
 Prematurely Dealt Cards

-Board and burn cards are sometimes dealt prematurely by mistake, before action on the preceding round is finished.
-The following are general procedures for dealing with these situations:
+Board and burn cards are sometimes dealt prematurely, before action on the preceding round is finished.
+The general procedures for these situations are:

-A: For a premature flop, the flop burncard is left in place as the burn.
-The premature flop board cards are returned to the deck stub and reshuffled.
-The flop is then re-dealt (without another burn card) from the newly shuffled stub.
+A: Premature flop, leave the flop burn card as the burn.
+Return the premature board cards to the deck stub and reshuffle the entire stub.
+Re-deal the flop (without another burn) from the newly shuffled stub.

 RP-6.
 Efficient Movement of Players

 Moving players for breaking and balancing should be expeditious so as not to unduly miss blinds or otherwise delay the game.
-If possible, players should have racks for chip transport and sufficient color-ups should be conducted so players do not carry unnecessarily large quantities of chips (see Rules 9, 10, & 58).
+If possible, players should have racks for chip transport and sufficient color-ups should be done so players do not carry unusually large numbers of chips (see Rules 10, 11 and 63).